 Sega was having a weird 1993.
-It was a moment in the Japanese company’s history where the shift towards the West had never been stronger, since the smash-hit sequel to their strongest franchise was developed by designer Yuji Naka, working with a team that mixed American and Japanese devs: the Mark Cerny-led Sega Technical Institute.
-The success of that collaboration suggested a sequel, but Naka was having none of it and set his foot down: either they would allow him to do Sonic his way, with his team of only Japanese people, or he wouldn’t do it.
-After being forced to agree to his terms, Sega was left with the only other team in the world that had experience with the blue hedgehog, but, clearly, did not have the time nor resources to work on a platformer.
+It was a moment in the Japanese company’s history where the shift towards the West had never been stronger, since the smash-hit sequel to their strongest franchise was developed by designer Yuji Naka, working with a team of mixed American and Japanese devs, the Mark Cerny-led Sega Technical Institute.
+The success of that collaboration suggested a sequel, but Naka was having none of it and set his foot down.
+Either they would let him make Sonic his own way, with his own team, or there would be no third chapter in the saga.
+After being forced to agree to his terms, Sega was left with the only other team in the world with experience with the blue hedgehog, but, clearly, did not have the time nor resources to work on a fully fledged 2D platformer.
 Thus we come to Sonic Spinball, the first (and, for several years, the only) Sonic title developed by a non-Japanese team.

 Early Sonic Spinball beta

 The chaos emeralds have been made into a huge part of the gameplay: collecting them is now required to fight the end of the stage boss.
 They are also all blue now, for some reason, and to collect them the player will have to explore and try to find out how to access certain parts of the stage.
 The bonus stages, which are now emerald-free, are designed as pure pinball, with the only objective that of collecting points.
 The bosses seem to be, for the most part, some kind of horrific transmutation of Robotnik, which would lead one to believe the good doctor has been carrying out body experiments worthy of Herbert West.